PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 498px-John_Stockton

-Utah Jazz scout Jack Gardner, whose basketball life began a half-century earlier while in Redlands, was the man that recommended Stockton by drafted by the Jazz in 1984.
+Utah Jazz scout Jack Gardner, whose basketball life began a half-century earlier while in Redlands, was the man that recommended John Stockton by drafted by the Jazz in 1984.
 An eventual Hall of Famer, Stockton was part of the 1992 Olympic Dream Team (Photo by Commons).

-In 1984, Stockton’s selection as the 16th player – the same draft as Hakeem Olajuwon, Michael Jordan and Charles Barkley, among others – it was Gardner’s strong recommendation that left the Jazz with an eventual Hall of Famer.
+In 1984, Stockton’s selection as NBA’s 16th drafted player – same as Hakeem Olajuwon, Michael Jordan and Charles Barkley, among others – it was Gardner’s strong recommendation that left Utah with its own eventual Hall of Famer.

 Part 4 coming.